3 tbsp. unsalted butter

-5 medium yellow onions, halved & thinly sliced
+5 large yellow onions, halved & thinly sliced

 4-5 sprigs of fresh thyme, tied together with kitchen twine (or substitute with 1 tsp. dried thyme)